duttarnab/jans-orm/cloudspanner/docs/multi_value_attribute_design.md

 ## Conclisions

-Thable size in DB with interleave child table is in 8.7 times bigger.
+Table size in DB with interleave child table is in 8.7 times bigger.
 This is major point when there are many records with multi valued attributes.
 From the other point statements execution with interleave child table is in 4 times faster.
 These 2 point are almost equals.
-Asresult ORM should support both approaches.
+As result ORM should support both approaches.
 Fortunatelly Jans project in most cases doesn't use multi valued attributes in filters.
 We need to use interleave child tables only in few cases.

 ## Implementation notes

-At startup ORM should scan DB metadata and use interleave tables if it conform next naming pattern: `objectClass_attributeName`.
+At startup ORM should scan DB metadata and use interleave tables if they are conform next naming pattern: `objectClass_attributeName`.
 Example: `jansClnt_jansRedirectURI`